Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 At that moment, Officer Feng's attention was drawn to a pile of photos from the victims' homes on his desk.
 He picked up one particular photo and gestured for PH to come over.
 PH followed his gaze and saw a typical office chair with wheels in the top left corner of the photo.
 However, it was slightly tilted because one of the wheels had come off.

+## Chapter Nine: The Choice
+I gazed in surprise at the plump lady who had appeared in the living room, and I wasn't sure how to respond.
+What was she doing here?
+How much of our conversation had she overheard?
+Would she tell the police what had happened?
+The lady is dressed in a low cut dress and her boots are of impressive size.

+"If you want to change what has already happened, come to this address before midnight tonight.
+After that, I won't be able to help you," she said.

+With that, she pulled out a slender eyebrow pencil and a pristine white napkin from her handbag and quickly wrote down an address.
+She left the napkin on the coffee table and confidently made her way to the front door.

+Alice and I both stood there in shock, unable to say a word.
+Change what had already happened?
+What did that mean?
+I watched the landlady leave, and from the corner of my eye, I could see Alice struggling to hide her joyful expression.
+I knew she regretted helping me.

+I picked up the napkin and smelled the lingering scent of perfume.
+I handed it to Alice and asked, "Sis, if she can really change what's happened, would you still help me this time?"

+She led me to the sofa and took a moment before responding, "Xiao Ai, I don't think I can bear the burden of this guilt.
+I'm sorry.
+If there's a chance to start over, I hope neither of us has blood on our hands."
+She continued, "I don't want to help you by resorting to murder, but I'll find a way to take you away from them."

+I wasn't surprised at all.
+She had already done so much for me, and now she was carrying a burden that wasn't originally hers.
+However, I found it hard to believe in the future she described.
+"How will you take me away?
+You're still renting and studying here."

+Alice said, "I'll graduate next year, and then I can move to a distant city to find a job.
+I can secretly bring you along if we get a chance to start over."

+I hung my head without giving a response.

+Alice sighed and said, "Alright, I think she was just talking.
+Don't dwell on it.
+Let's make dinner, and after that, I have to go work at the milk tea shop.
+Oh, I forgot to buy soy sauce on the way back.
+I'll go to the convenience store in the neighborhood to get some.
+You can watch some cartoons while I'm gone."

+I pretended to agree and turned on the TV.
+However, when Alice left, I was worried that she might go to the landlady to change the past, so I quietly followed her.
+I maintained a distance of about 50 meters, and she didn't notice me.
+There was a basketball court in between our apartment and the convenience store, where a group of people were playing basketball, with many onlookers around.
+The road in the neighborhood was narrow, and the edge of the basketball court was just a few meters away.
+As my sister walked past the court, a basketball came flying directly toward her.
+My heart skipped a beat, and in that moment, Alice looked in the direction of the incoming ball.
+Just as the ball was about to hit her, a person lunged forward, using their long arms to snatch the ball away.
+The crowd erupted in cheers.
+Then that person fell sideways at Alice’s feet.

+Thank goodness.
+I watched as the person stood up and started talking to her, only then realizing that it was the police officer she had been so concerned about.
+I didn't know what they were saying, but seeing her genuinely happy made me realize that she hadn't smiled since the night of the incident.
+Yes, she could have had a normal life if it weren't for me.

+I didn't continue to follow Alice.
+I turned back towards home.
+Despite it being temporary, I had come to think of this place as my home.
+I started searching for the address on the napkin, but I couldn't find it on the map app.
+Just when I didn't know how to proceed, Alice returned with the soy sauce.